 “The other thing to remember is that you are toning your body.
 You’re building lean muscle; you’re reshaping it.
 So I know we all love to get on the scale.
 I hate that darn thing, get rid of it,” she adds.
 “Look at your body, look at the way your clothes fit.
 Have you lost inches?
 That’s really important, take your measurements.
 It’s not just about the number on the scale.”

-Autumn admits that she can get on the scale in the morning and weight 109 pounds, then weigh herself again in the afternoon and weighs 113, because she’s eaten, consumed water, and her blood volume changes after she works out.
+Autumn admits that she can get on the scale in the morning and weigh 109 pounds, then weigh herself again in the afternoon and weighs 113, because she’s eaten, consumed water, and her blood volume changes after she works out.

 “If you’re doing something really healthy for your body, like exercising and eating right, be proud of yourself, stay on the course, and your body will eventually respond,” she says.